Adnuntius/android_sdk/README.md

 #### Gotchas

-Due to the nature of the Android webview implementation its possible to receive an onComplete() with an adCount > 0, but then receive an onFailure, in this case its most likely a configuration issue (your DIV id might be wrong for instance)
+Due to the nature of the Android webview implementation its possible to receive an onComplete() with an adCount > 0, but then receive an onFailure.

 ### Examples